vlang/go2v/DESIGN.md

 # Go2V

-Go2V is a CLI utility with a function interface to transpile Go source code into V source code.
+Go2V is a CLI utility to transpile Go source code into V source code.

 ## Summary / steps